ajland/ajland/README.md

 - <b>[Vesuvius Challenge - Tensorflow implementation of tutorial](https://www.kaggle.com/code/ajland/tensorflow-implementation-of-tutorial)</b>
   - The goal of this project was to re-implement the tutorial given with PyTorch with TensorFlow.
 - <b>[Probability Maximization and Financial Investment Analysis](https://colab.research.google.com/drive/1UvaRfXLXauDnjb3lnqos07DutVo9rI2X#scrollTo=_LKyKw83FOpA)</b>
-  - This project was carried out in the context of an MMORPG (i.e. Final Fantasy XI) wherein I gave the community an analysis of the money/time investment likely required to obtain the best fishing pole in the game.
-In the context of the game, players are required to trade two hard to obtain fish to an npc for a chance of obtaining required items to complete a quest and obtain a rod.
-One fish yields an item with probability 0.5% and the other yields its item with probability 0.4%.
+  - This project was carried out in the context of an MMORPG wherein I gave the community an analysis of the money/time investment likely required to obtain a particular rare item.
+In the context of the game, players are required to trade items to an npc for a chance of obtaining the desired quest items.
+One trade yields an item with probability 0.5% and the other yields its item with probability 0.4%.
 I assume that each trial is iid bernoulli and I progress to using the CDFs of the geometric distributions to perform the analysis.

 <h2>🕵️ Kaggle Notebooks:</h2>